+++ Important information +++

 |From Germany: Exit Basel Messe/Badischer Bahnhof, turnoff Riehen|

 The Fondation Beyeler is situated in an English landscape park that belongs to the historic Berower Manor.
 The park stretches between the 18th-century Villa Berower and the museum building designed by Renzo Piano, at the edge of the Wiese Plain and adjacent to Lange Erlen.
-The park is quite impressive with its old trees, water lily pond, and a pavilion overlooking cornfields, grazing cows, vineyards, and the foothills of the Black Forest.
+The park is quite stunning with its old trees, water lily pond, and a pavilion overlooking cornfields, grazing cows, vineyards, and the foothills of the Black Forest.
 The gently sloping path lends itself to a stroll past art works by Alexander Calder The Tree, Ellsworth Kelly White Curves and Thomas Schütte Hare.
 The park is also an ideal location for exclusive business functions and private events.
 The Events Department is available for information and booking requests.

 You may also purchase our products, art editions and design articles through our Online-Shop.

 Combine your visit to the Fondation Beyeler with explorations and excursions in Riehen and the Basel region.